jasonvan/prexel/README.md

 * Review example-entry.md to determine next steps for the encorder and parser and create tasks

-* Get multiline reading working
-* figure out why packing isn't working properly
+* figure out why packaging isn't working properly

 * Review classes, especially the parsers and lexers
     * Add Prexel [NA]